arn4v/arnavgosain.com/content/js-reinvention.md

 publishedOn: 2022-10-21
 ---

-Popular JS Libraries Have A Reinvention Problem
+Popular JS libraries have a reinvention problem.

 It feels like every time I blink, a UI framework/state management solution/build tool I’m using has completely changed how it does things.
 Usually justified by “how much better it is”.